PseudoDevs/IamGhost/bmd8.md

-Last updated: 2024-04-06 09:31:53
+Last updated: 2024-04-06 09:33:02
-Random Quote: I know this hurts little buddy, but you'll love again someday.
-Because time will heal a broken heart, but not that bitch's window. - Barney Stinson
+Random Quote: Robin: "I can't believe my great grandparents still do that."
+Barney: "And I never imagined a walker being used for anything other than walking." - Barney Stinson